 Ladders are one of the biggest and most cumbersome things you can store in your garage.
-Personally, I use my stepladder so infrequently, I wanted a better way to store it out of the way.
+I don’t use my step ladder very often, so I wanted a good ladder storage solution to keep it out of my way.

-Before I start talking about the best ways I’ve found to store a ladder in your garage, let’s gets some important stuff out of the way first.
+Before I start talking about the best ladder hooks and hangers I’ve found, let’s get some important basic information out of the way first.

-There’s a lot that’s written on ladder safety, but very little on actually storing your ladder once you’re done with it.
+People talk a lot about ladder safety, but very little on actually storing your ladder once you’re done with it.

-Ladders can be stored either vertically or horizontally.
-There’s no real difference according to several manufacturers.
-However, there are a couple of things that you shouldn’t do when storing your ladder:
+According to several manufacturers, there are a couple of things that you should never do when storing your ladder:

 - Don’t store your ladder outside in direct sunlight